ismail-codar/IFC-GraphRAG-System/ifc_knowledge_graph/docs/implementation_plan.md

   - [x] Create a .gitignore file
   - [x] Set up pre-commit hooks

-## Phase 1: Basic IFC Parsing and Schema Definition
+## Phase 1: Basic IFC Parsing and Schema Definition ✅

-This phase focuses on establishing the foundation for processing IFC files and mapping their structure to Neo4j.
+This phase focused on establishing the foundation for processing IFC files and mapping their structure to Neo4j.

 ### Tasks: